• Skip to primary navigation

 5 bean salad pin image.

-An easy 5 bean salad with tinned (canned) cannellini beans, black beans, kidney beans, chickpeas (garbanzo beans), and fresh green beans!
+An easy 5 bean salad recipe made with tinned (canned) cannellini beans, black beans, kidney beans, chickpeas (garbanzo beans), and fresh green beans!
 Added crunch comes from diced celery, red onion, and bell peppers.

 The perfect salad for BBQs, potlucks, and picnics, or served as a delicious and hearty side dish for air fryer chicken breasts or honey glazed salmon.